 The Italian Community hold their Italian service at the Roman Catholic Church in central Cape Town.
 They also hold the Rememberance Day Service.
 The service is held each year on the first Sunday of November at the Roman Catholic Cementry at Worcester.

 La Gazzetta del Sudafrica

 Online portal with Italian news and useful links to Italian online newspapers and magazines.
-Here you will also find contact addresses for other Italian cultural and patriotic organizations in South Africa.
+Here you will also find contact addresses for other Italian cultural organisations and Italian national associations in South Africa.
 Great source not only for Italians in Cape Town South Africa.
 Website